E-car or E-Fuels: We need both!

 What do you think are the advantages of e-fuels?

-Dr. Norbert Alt: "Many E-Fuels are backwards compatible and can be mixed with conventional fuels.
+Dr. Norbert Alt: "Many e-fuels are backwards compatible and can be mixed with conventional fuels.
 This is a huge advantage for motorists: even people who drive an old vehicle and not yet a modern electric or hybrid car can drive a CO2-free car.
-The production and use of e-fuels is virtually greenhouse gas neutral."
+The production and use of e-fuels is virtually greenhouse gas neutral.
+However, effective nationwide deployment of e-fuels can only be achieved if the political course is set accordingly."

 And the disadvantages?